Millind2101/Rohtak-Dome-replication-/README.md

 # Rohtak-Dome-replication-
-The replication of a website name rohtak dome.
+The Frontend of a website name rohtak dome.